Gary Gilmore: Early life

 Gary Mark Gilmore was born in McCamey, Texas, on December 4, 1940, the second of four sons, to Frank and Bessie Gilmore.
 The other sons were Frank Jr., Gaylen, and the writer and music journalist Mikal Gilmore.
-Frank Harry Gilmore (c.
-November 23, 1890, Lincoln, Nebraska - July 31, 1962, Seattle, Washington), an alcoholic con man, had other wives and families, none of whom he supported.
-On a whim, he married Bessie (née Brown) (August 19, 1913, Provo, Utah - June 29, 1981, Portland, Oregon), an outcast from Provo, Utah, in Sacramento, California.
+Frank Harry Gilmore, an alcoholic con man, had other wives and families, none of whom he supported.
+On a whim, he married Bessie (née Brown), an outcast from Provo, Utah, in Sacramento, California.
 Gary was born while they were living in Texas under the pseudonym of Coffman to avoid the law.
 Frank christened his son Faye Robert Coffman, but once they left Texas, Bessie changed it to Gary Mark.
 This name change proved to be a sore point years later.
 Frank's mother, Fay, kept the original "Faye Coffman" birth certificate, and when Gary found it two decades later, he assumed he must be either illegitimate or someone else's son.
 He seized on this as the reason that he and his father never got along; he became very upset and walked out on his mother when she tried to explain the name change to him.

 The theme of illegitimacy, real or imagined, was common in the Gilmore family.
 Frank Sr.'s mother, Fay Gilmore, once told Bessie that Frank Sr.'s father was a famous magician who had passed through Sacramento, where she was living.
 Bessie researched this at the library and concluded that Frank was the illegitimate son of Harry Houdini.
 Houdini was only sixteen years old in 1890, the year of Frank Gilmore's birth, and did not begin his career as a magician until the following year.
 Whether Fay meant that Frank Sr.'s father was someone who would later become known as a famous magician is unknown.
 Mikal Gilmore, Gary's youngest brother, believes the story to be false, but has stated that both his father and mother believed it.
 Gary's oldest brother, Frank Jr, was the illegitimate son of Robert Ingram, who was Frank Sr's son from an earlier marriage.
 Ingram had a brief affair with Bessie shortly after she had married his father.
 Frank Sr had believed Gary was the illegitimate son.